Columbus Gross Sexual Imposition Lawyers

 Sexual conduct means: Vaginal intercourse between a male and female; anal intercourse, fellatio, and cunnilingus between persons regardless of sex; and, without privilege to do so, the insertion, however slight, of any part of the body or any instrument, apparatus, or other object into the vaginal or anal opening of another.
 Penetration, however slight, is sufficient to complete vaginal or anal intercourse.

-What are the penalties for a conviction of gross sexual imposition in Columbus?
+What are the penalties for a conviction of gross sexual imposition in Ohio?

 Gross sexual imposition is a felony of the fourth degree.
 The offense becomes a felony of the third degree if the person was under 13 and the offense involves knowingly touching the genitalia of another, when the touching is not through clothing.
 The offense of gross sexual imposition can be increased to a third-degree felony if the judgment of the victim was impaired by drugs, a controlled substance, or an intoxicant “surreptitiously or by force, threat of force, or deception.”